infosecsecurity/Spaghetti/README.md

 ![logo](https://github.com/m4ll0k/Spaghetti/blob/master/screenshots/logo.png)

 ## Description
-Spaghetti is a web application security scanner server tool.
+Spaghetti is a web application security scanner tool.
 It is designed to find various default and insecure files, configurations and misconfiguration.